SkipPharaoh/mongo-bounty-hunters/readme.md

 You look around, notice some high end coffee and tea machines, an air hockey table, nap rooms and floor to ceiling windows with a view of outer space.
 The shadowy stranger takes you to your desk which has a fancy sit-to stand adjustable hight desk with a swing bar, two big monitors, and Herman Miller chair.
 You say to yourself 'Not bad!
 Not bad at all!'

+## Setup

+* **Fork** and **Clone** this repository!
+* Do the assignment!
+* To turn this assignment in:
+    * Record your terminal command history inside the `answers.txt` file!
+    * Push to your fork of the repository
+    * Make a **Pull Request** against the base repository

-## Set up
+## Getting Started

-Start `Mongo`, by typing `mongod`, if you don't already have it running.

-Open a new tab and start a Mongo shell if you don't have it running by typing `mongo`
+Open a new tab and start a Mongo shell by typing `mongosh`

+> Note: If you're using an older version of MongoDB that doesn't come with the `mongosh` program, use the older `mongo` program instead!

+>  If the mongo service isn't already running, you can start it automatically as a background process with:
+`brew services start mongodb-community` or manually with `mongod`

-connect to a new sub-database by typing
+Connect to a new sub-database by typing:

 ```
 use hunters